How to Create, Manage, and Optimize Your Knowledge Base to Improve Customer Success and Happiness

-Now that we’ve covered some knowledge base best best practices and how to write great knowledge base articles, let’s look at some example of companies that do it really well.
+Now that we’ve covered some best practices and how to write great knowledge base articles, let’s look at some examples of companies that do it well.

 You’ve got a good grasp of the theory and best practice, but what does an effective knowledge base look like?
 For that, let’s go over some excellent knowledge base examples.

 Optimizely’s knowledge base is huge, and it contains a community forum, a traditional knowledge base, an educational academy, certification programs, developer documentation, and a link to regular support.

 Here in this image, you notice that three elements are prominent: left-hand navigation, search functionality, and popular articles/common questions.
 This is just the tip of the iceberg (and it’s a great way to get people started without overwhelming them).
 When you scroll further, you see the crazy breadth of topics they cover here.

-When you click into an individual article, like the following tutorial on personalization targeting, you’ll be pleasantly surprised at the depth and descriptiveness of the content.
+When you click on an individual article, like the following tutorial on personalization targeting, you’ll be pleasantly surprised at the depth and descriptiveness of the content.
 It’s really easy to walk away from these articles knowing what actions you need to take to get things to work in the product.
 Good mix of images, video, and text as well.

 You can also see that they frequently link out to other helpful sources within the body content as well as on the sidebar.
 This helps users find solutions to related issues.

 Here’s how Adam Avramescu, Director of Customer Education at Optimizely, talks about their knowledge base: